0ladayo/simple-denormalization-task-using-dbt/README.md

-Welcome to your new dbt project!
+Welcome to my new dbt project!

+In this project, I executed a simple denormalization task using dbt.

 ### Using the starter project